3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 • Menu finalized

-• Cake ordered
+• Cake or dessert booked

 Month 3: Finalize and Enjoy